 STEP 10: Pour a cup of antifreeze down each drain.
 Don’t forget the toilet!

 Looking for the do’s and don’ts when it comes to winterizing your RV?
-Check out our post How to Prep Your RV for Winter Traveling and leave us a comment in the section below sharing where you’ll be headed in your RV this holiday season!
+Check out our post How to Prep Your RV for Winter Traveling and leave us a comment in the section below sharing where you’ll be headed in your RV in 2020!